syncfusion-content/wpf-docs/wpf/Autocomplete/Highlighting-matched-text.md

 # Highlighting Matched Text in WPF Autocomplete (SfTextBoxExt)

-Highlight matching and unmatching characters in a suggestion list to pick an item with more clarity using the [TextHighlightMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_TextHighlightMode) property.
+Highlight matching and unmatched characters in a suggestion list to pick an item with more clarity using the [TextHighlightMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_TextHighlightMode) property.
 The default value is None.
 The matching text can be highlighted in the following two ways:

 * First occurrence
 * Multiple occurrence